-The most important non-trivial result that can be proved is that any periodic orbit contains at least one fixed point.
-In fact the total number of nodes and foci must exceed the total number of saddles by one.
-Proof: simple exercise.
+The most important result that follows from the above is is that any periodic orbit contains at least one fixed point.
+In fact the total number of nodes and foci enclosed by a periodic orbit must exceed the total number of saddles enclosed by the orbit by one.
+Proof: simple